-The Atlanta Regional Commission (ARC) has completed a regional review of the following Development of Regional Impact (DRI).
+The Atlanta Regional Commission (ARC) has completed a preliminary regional review of the following Development of Regional Impact (DRI).
 ARC reviewed the DRI with regard to its relationship to regional plans, goals and policies - and impacts it may have on the activities, plans, goals and policies of other local jurisdictions as well as state, federal and other agencies.
-This final report does not address whether the DRI is or is not in the best interest of the host local government.
+This preliminary report does not address whether the DRI is or is not in the best interest of the local government.

-Name of Proposal: Emerson Center (DRI 2764) Submitting Local Government: City of Smyrna
+Name of Proposal: Emerson Center (DRI 2764)

-Review Type: DRI
+Review Type: DRI Submitting Local Government: City of Smyrna

-Date Opened: December 18, 2017 Date Closed: January 8, 2018
+Date Opened: Dec.
+18, 2017 Deadline for Comments: Jan.
+2, 2018 Date to Close: Jan.
+8, 2018\